This year there were 535 teams registered. There were There were 57 women's teams

 2005 was the year John turned 70 and had his two daughters came to help him as field directors on diamonds 6 and 7.
 They were a big help and posted games like as never have been posted since.
 John decided to play up with the 70's instead of down with the 65 team.
 They were in the 70 A division and advanced to the medal round .

 On October 14, 2005 the Wintercrest Team was playing SO Cal Jets for the championship .
 We were on diamond 2 and it was 1:30 p.m.
 Our players were ready and anxious to play.
 Pam and David Munsterman, Jane Guthrie, Annette Hafen and I were there watching the game.
 The final score was Wintercrest 20 and So Cal Jets 9.
 John is still wondering how they won.
 We said "It was because we were all there cheering you on."
 This is the first Gold Medal he had won.
 We were so proud of him and we cried with joy and excitement.!!!
 Here is a photo of the team!!!
-This second picture of us -David who had to go back to work and didn't stay for the cheering section photo.
-The photo underneath is to prove to Sariah and Grandpa Pete that she was there for one of his games.
-10/05/05 That was the first week, 65+ The second week was for the 70+teams.

 The biggest surprise was having his daughter Jane Guthrie drive from Highlands Park, CO to attend this special event.
 Our daughters have a way of many great and wonderful surprises for special events such as this, and we are so grateful to them.
 Paul Peters, our son, who lives in Oceanside,CA was unable to attend but he was there in spirit.
 A special thanks to all of them.
 Love,Mom